MBA in Financial Services

 - Values & ethics: Behavioral Finance / International Practicum

-- Systems: Investment Analysis & Portfolio management
+- Systems: Investment Analysis & Portfolio Management

 The Purpose Dimension (semester courses) is where students actualize their Constructive Actions.
-The Purpose Dimension seminars are therefore, the critical forums where, via discussions, planning, research, and shared exploration of problems and solutions, student learning is assessed, clarified and put into contextual focus.
+The Purpose Dimension seminars are, therefore, the critical forums where, via discussions, planning, research, and shared exploration of problems and solutions, student learning is assessed, clarified and put into contextual focus.
 In these seminars, each student contributes actively, bringing ideas, research findings, specific problems, and plans concerning his or her specific Constructive Action with a particular business venture in his/her particular industry, to share with other students of the seminar.

 Additionally, a goal of each seminar is to foster and apply skills critical to developing professional and mutually beneficial relationships among students.
 As mutual contributors, students will bring their insights from fieldwork, assigned readings, and lectures in the other Dimension classes into a focus that integrates theory with their individual Constructive Actions.
 As such, students must identify an appropriate field placement during each Purpose to execute their Constructive Action.
-The field experience may vary from one Purpose to the next if necessary and can be achieve via any of the following: existing employment, internship and/or mentoring.
+The field experience may vary from one Purpose to the next if necessary and can be achieved via any of the following: existing employment, internship and/or mentoring.

-After attainting an MBA in Financial Services from MCNY, graduates of the program will lead the process of change for self, others and for a sustainable global community.
+After attaining an MBA in Financial Services from MCNY, graduates of the program will lead the process of change for self, others and for a sustainable global community.
 The program has specific reasons that graduates will work towards acquiring their degrees at MCNY and these include the following: